claytonketner/CSCI200_FactorySim/Data-Classes.md

 ***

 ### KitStand
+      This class defines a kit stand and its attributes upon which kits will be assembled
 Constructor: KitStand()
 * Member Data:
       * TreeMap<Integer,Kit> kits - 0-1 are positions for incomplete kits, 2 is the inspection position